 High frequency nerve stimulation is an established treatment for chronic pain supported by numerous clinical studies demonstrating efficacy.
 In simplified outline, the mechanism of action involves intensive nerve stimulation to activate the body’s central pain inhibition system resulting in widespread analgesia, or pain relief.
 The nerve stimulation activates brainstem pain centers leading to the release of endogenous opioids that act primarily through the delta opioid receptor to reduce pain signal transmission through the central nervous system.
 This therapeutic approach is available through deep brain stimulation and through implantable spinal cord stimulation, both of which require surgery and have attendant risks.
 Non-invasive approaches to neuro-stimulation (transcutaneous electrical nerve stimulation, or TENS) have achieved limited efficacy in practice due to device limitations, ineffective dosing and low patient compliance.

 There are large and important unmet medical needs in chronic pain treatment.
 Prescription pain medications and over-the-counter therapies are often inadequate and can lead to other health issues.
 We believe that controlled, personalized, neuro-stimulation to suppress pain provides an important complement to pain medications.
 As a medical device company with unique experience in designing devices to manage and alter peripheral nerve function, we believe we are well positioned to make neuro-stimulation widely available to chronic pain sufferers.
-We have direct experience with neuro-stimulation through our prescription SENSUS wearable pain management device which has been on the market for the past two years.

 Our Business Model